DavidAmat/Curso_AWS_Solutions_Architect/Section III Identity Acces Manag & S3/Lab.md

 ## 6. Lifecycle Versioning

 - Go to the Bucket we have created previously
+- Automates moving objects between storage tiers
+- **Can be used in conjunction with versioning** (it is not required)
 - Go to **Management** and Add a lifecycle rule:

 <img src="imgs\img25.PNG" width="800px" />